timmalstead/Sirvy/README.md

 ### `Sirvy`

+user stories

+a user can log in, using third party verification

+a user can update their profile

+a user can store numbers

+a user can send surveys and recieve info back on them

+a user can save the data of those surveys, visualize it and make pdfs of it

 Sirvy is the best

 i'm thinking some simple crud stuff stored locally, auth handled by firebase. maybe storage on firebase? though i don't know what i'd need to store.